tsanket8329/DSA-Practise/README.md

 Key Concept

 This problem demonstrates the Factory Design Pattern, where an object (the factory) creates and returns instances of other classes based on the input provided.
+### HACKERRANK 58: JAVA SINGLETON PATTERN
+HackerRank – Java Singleton Pattern

+Problem Statement

+"The singleton pattern is a design pattern that restricts the instantiation of a class to one object.
+This is useful when exactly one object is needed to coordinate actions across the system."

+Complete the Singleton class in your editor which contains the following components:

+A private non-parameterized constructor.
+A public String instance variable named str.
+A static method named getSingleInstance() that returns the single instance of the Singleton class.

+Once submitted, the hidden solution will check your code by taking a String as input and then using your Singleton class to print a line.

+Input Format

+You will not be handling any input in this challenge.

+Output Format

+You will not be producing any output in this challenge.

+Sample Input
+hello world
+Sample Output
+Hello I am a singleton!
+Let me say hello world to you Task

+Complete the following class:

+class Singleton{

+}

+so that:

+Only one object of Singleton can ever be created.
+The object can be accessed using Singleton.getSingleInstance().
+The class contains a public String variable str.